 Profile Bank AL Habib Limited (BAHL), incorporated as a public limited company, commenced operations as a Scheduled Commercial Bank in 1992.
-The Bank is quoted on the Pakistan stock exchange under the category of commercial banks.
+The Bank is quoted on the Pakistan Stock Exchange under the category of commercial banks.
 The Bank's registered office is located in the city of Multan in Punjab and its principal office is located in Karachi.
 The Bank's principal activities are to provide commercial banking services to individuals and institutional clients.
-The Bank has an existing branch network of 1,103 as of the end-Sept23 (end-Dec22: 1,079) branches/sub-branches, including 193 (end-Dec22: 178) Islamic banking branches at the end-Sept23.
+The Bank has an existing branch network of 1,113 as of the end-Dec23 (end-Dec22: 1,079) branches /sub-branches, including 201 (end-Dec22: 178) Islamic banking branches.
+BAHL has been operating overseas branches in the Kingdom of Bahrain and Malaysia (Labuan) and one representative office each in Dubai, Istanbul, Beijing, and Nairobi.

-Ownership Habib's Family and friends, associates, and group companies own a majority stake (50.80%) in BAHL.
-Other major shareholders include State Life Insurance Corporation (6.61%) and National Investment Trust (5.04%).
-The ownership structure of the Bank is seen as stable as the majority stake rests with the sponsors are members of the Habib Family - one of the oldest and most distinguished names in Pakistan's banking sector.
+Ownership Habib's Family and friends, associates, and group companies own a majority stake (50.7%) in BAHL.
+Other major shareholders include State Life Insurance Corporation (6.6%) and National Investment Trust (5%).
+The ownership structure of the Bank is seen as stable as the majority stake rests with the sponsors.
+Sponsors are members of the Habib Family - one of the oldest and most distinguished names in Pakistan's banking sector.
 Their significant experience and business acumen in commercial banking have been of value, as their background has allowed them to proactively deal with the changing dynamics of the industry and demonstrate consistent performance.
 BAHL is the flagship business of sponsors.
-Hence, willingness to support the Bank in case the need arises is considered high; also supplemented by access to the capital markets.
+Hence, willingness to support the Bank in case the need arises is considered high; also supplemented by access to the capital markets

 Governance BAHL's ten-member BoD includes three representatives of Habib Family.
 Three members are independent directors while one is executive director.
 In addition, the CEO is deemed to be a director.
+During April 2024, Mr. Javed Iqbal resigned from the position of independent director.
 The board members have extensive experience in the banking and commercial industries of Pakistan and are actively involved in providing strategic input and guidance to the management.
-CEO is a seasoned professional banker, who has been with the Bank for over 27 years.
+CEO is a seasoned professional banker, who has been with the Bank for over 28 years.
 There are six board committees that assist the board in the effective oversight of the Bank's overall operations on relevant matters.
 The BoD provides overall guidelines on managing risks associated with the Bank's operations and strategic direction.
 The auditors of the Bank are EY Ford Rhodes, Chartered Accountants, classified in category 'A' by SBP and having a QCR rating.
-They have expressed an unqualified opinion on the Bank's financial statements for the year ended December 31, 2022.
+They have expressed an unqualified opinion on the Bank's financial statements for the year ended December 31, 2023.